Borda/pyBPDL/README.md

 ## References

 1. Borovec, J., & Kybic, J. (2016).
 Binary pattern dictionary learning for gene expression representation in drosophila imaginal discs.
 In Mathematical and Computational Methods in Biomedical Imaging and Image Analysis (MCBMIIA) workshop at ACCV (pp. 555–569). https://doi.org/10.1007/978-3-319-54427-4_40

+## License

+The project is using the standard [BSD license](http://opensource.org/licenses/BSD-2-Clause).